-The Specialized Ambush with ANGi and 100% Altec ended up topping the charts for ventilation, with massive vents and internal air channels that move lots of air to keep you cool.
+The Manifest Spherical and 100% Altec ended up topping the charts for ventilation, with massive vents and internal air channels that move lots of air to keep you cool.
 The Troy Lee A2 MIPS also edges in front of the Session for ventilation with an air scooping vent design.
 While we found the ventilation on the new Forefront 2 to work much better than the original version, it still can't match the A/C like flow of the Session.

 Channels in the outermost vents on the front of the Session are also designed to fit the ear stems of sunglasses to hold them securely on your helmet when not in use.
 A helmet storage bag is also included.

 Weighing in at 379 grams or 13.36oz in the size medium we tested, the Session is competitively lightweight.
 This weight is very close to several other models we tested, like the Troy Lee A2 MIPS and the Leatt DBX 3.0.
-Our Editors' Choice Award winner, the Specialized Ambush with ANGi weighs in just 29 grams lighter.
 For comparison, the Oakley DRT5 is one of the heavier models we tested at 476 grams and offers a similar level of protection and comfort as the Session.

 So far, the Session appears to be a very durable helmet.
 The in-mold "Aerocore" foam is covered almost completely by the hard plastic external shell.
 The shell and foam fit together perfectly with no gaps or foam exposed in damage-prone areas.
 The outer shell is two pieces, upper and lower halves, that come together with a very clean seam in the middle of the helmet.
 The Vaporfit size adjustment has and continues to work well, and the straps and padding show no signs of wear other than some salty sweat stains.
 The three position visor remains perfectly functional and securely locks into its positions.

 We feel the Session is a great value considering the protection, comfort, features, and ventilation it offers.
-We loved this helmet, and it costs a fair amount less than many of the other helmets in this review.
-We think you'd be hard-pressed to find a better helmet for less.
+We loved this helmet, and it costs a fair amount less than many of the top performers in this review.

 Smith did a great job designing the Session helmet.
 This versatile lid is great for all types of riding, with an outstanding combination of protection, comfort, features, and ventilation at a reasonable price.
 If you're looking for a new mountain bike helmet, we don't think you can go wrong with the Session.